-IB Manual – Income Statement Accounting
+Income Statement Accounting

-Income statement accounting can be complicated so this guide will shed some light on the most important accounting concepts financial analysts need to know such as revenue recognition, long-term contracts, bundling and unbundling, principal vs agent, employee share options, post balance sheet events, and proposed dividends.
+Income statement accounting can be complicated, so this guide will shed some light on the most important accounting concepts financial analysts need to know, such as revenue recognition, long-term contracts, bundling and unbundling, principal vs agent, employee share options, post balance sheet events, and proposed dividends.
 Finally, this guide will discuss how to clean up the income statement accounting with some adjustments.

 When should revenue be recognized in the income statement and how much revenue should be recognized?
 A supermarket recognizes sales at checkout.
-However, for many businesses, the method is not feasible.
+However, for many businesses, that method is not feasible.
 Consider a building company that takes a deposit from customers before building a property for them.
-Recognizing the revenue at the time of cash receipt when the building is completed is not reflective of the performance of the work.
+Recognizing the revenue at the time of cash receipt when the building is not completed is not reflective of the performance of the work.

 Revenue is recognized when a firm has completed a substantial piece of work for which they were paid.
 In a service, a significant portion of the service must have been provided.
 In a product, the customer must have assumed the risks and rewards of ownership.